marcovannoord/developerinspiration/readme.md

 # Industry Leaders and Their Websites
-This is an attempt to create a list of noteworthy developers and their personal website.
+This is an attempt to create a list of noteworthy developers and their personal websites.
+Feel free to add to the list by creating a pull request.

 ### Armin Ronacher
 Creator of Flask, developer at Sentry